Getting Started

 Command Pallette

-Open command pallette (CMD/CTRL + Shift + P), paste ext install financialforce.lana
+Open command pallette (CMD/CTRL + Shift + P), paste ext install financialforce.lana, and press enter.

 ext install financialforce.lana